tcort/ssi-logger/README.md

 * a log destination can be turned on or off at runtime.
 * logged objects are automatically formatted into key=value strings (great for sending messages to [splunk](http://www.splunk.com/)).
 * certain fields can be censored to avoid accidentally logging sensitive information.
-* formatted log messages are returned by SSi Logger to the caller.
+* formatted log messages are returned by tclogger to the caller.
 * it accepts multiple arguments and printf-style formats just like `console.log`.
 * defaults can be supplied that are included in every message.
 * your choice of API: `log(level, message, ...)` or `log.level(message, ...)`